An Overview of Clinical Trials

 Phase 2

-Phase 2 clinical trials are larger, as they can include hundreds of patients, though the numbers depend on how rare a disease is.
-Phase 2 trials can last months to years.
-The goal of a Phase 2 trial is to obtain preliminary data on whether the drug works in people who have the disease the drug is meant to treat, at the dose determined from the Phase 1 trial.
+Phase 2 clinical trials are larger, generally including tens to hundreds of participants (depending on the size of the targeted population) and are usually randomized placebo-controlled.
+Phase 2 trials can last months to a couple years and are usually performed at a few clinical sites.
+The goal of a Phase 2 trial is to obtain preliminary evidence if the drug works is effective in people who have the disease the drug is meant to treat.
+The effectiveness of the drug is generally determined by comparing clinically-measured disease outcomes of people who received the drug to those people who received the placebo.
 Additionally, safety data, including any adverse effects of the drug continue to be collected.

 Phase 3

-Phase 3 trials are designed to be large enough to provide regulatory agencies, such as the FDA, enough data on drug safety and efficacy to allow them to approve the drug for sale and widespread use, this called ‘market authorization’.
+Phase 3 trials are designed to be large enough to provide regulatory agencies, such as the FDA, with enough data on drug safety and efficacy to allow them to approve the drug for sale and widespread use, this called ‘market authorization’.
 As data is collected during these trials, changes may be made to the drug, or different subgroups of patients may be tested.
 It is not unusual for a drug to go through several Phase 1, Phase 2, or Phase 3 clinical trials before it obtains market authorization.

 Phase 4

-Clinical trial participation eligibility
+Clinical trial participant eligibility

 There is one more matter I want to discuss concerning clinical trials, and that concerns eligibility of clinical trial participants.
 The purpose of clinical trials is to demonstrate that a drug is safe and effective in a particular population at a particular point in time of their disease process.
 To obtain the cleanest and clearest data, it is important to decrease “noise” or variability in the collected data as much as possible.